 The only way to appreciate the enormous scale of the Nasca Lines is to view them from the air, which is how they were discovered in the 1930s.
 Small planes leave from the local airport and take small groups of three to five people on a spectacular flight 35-minute just a few hundred meters above the desert floor, from where they can see the extraordinary designs, which include a gigantic hummingbird, a whale, a spider and a monkey.

 Afternoon bus to Pisco

 We come to the fishing town of Pisco and the Paracas National Reserve.
 Peru's only maritime nature reserve is home to a variety of fauna and was the centre of the pre-Inca Paracas culture.
 Offshore, the Ballestas Islands are home to enormous colonies of seals and seabirds, including Humboldt penguins.

 Just off the coast, the Ballestas Islands are home to enormous colonies of seals and seabirds, including the Humboldt penguin.
 Today we will visit the islands to observe its colonies of birds and other marine fauna.

 Afternoon bus to Lima.

 Founded in 1535 upon the remains of pre-Inca cultures, this metropolis of seven million inhabitants has many faces.
-From its recently-restored historic centre with its colonial and republican era mansions we will go to the modern suburb of Miraflores with its first class hotels and restaurants and Barranco - always a refuge of artists and poets - are home to the bohemian and intellectual life of the city.
-The many museums, galleries and private collections scattered throughout the city house great exhibitions of the nation's incomparable cultural heritage, from its pre-Inca origins to the present day.
+From its recently-restored historic center with its colonial and republican-era mansions we will go to the modern suburb of Miraflores with its first class hotels and restaurants and Barranco -always a refuge for artists and poets and home to the bohemian and intellectual life of the city.
+The many museums, galleries and private collections scattered throughout the city house great exhibitions of the Peruvian nation's incomparable cultural heritage, from its pre-Inca origins to the present day.

 Colonial city tour

-This tour begins with a trip to the principal sights in the centre of Lima:
+This tour begins with a trip to the principal sights in the center of Lima: